grdryn/raincatcher-simple-store/README.md

 ```

 # DB Api
-The `$fh.db` backend utilizes the storage engine provided by the FeedHenry Cloud API, wrapped by the Simple Store API and is activated when the `WFM_USE_MEMORY_STORE` enviroment variable is set to `false`.
-The general configuration is done via environment variables.
+The `$fh.db` backend utilizes the storage engine provided by the FeedHenry Cloud API, wrapped by the Simple Store API .

+You have the option to utilize an in-memory version of the store by setting the `WFM_USE_MEMORY_STORE` variable to `true`, this store is intended for quick tests and will lose its contents on application restart.

+The general configuration is done via the same environment variables that `$fh.db` regularly uses.

 During execution, you can detect if the storage engine being used utilizes a persistent backend via the `{store}.isPersistent` property.